adapn/VCO-Synthesizer/Planning/README.md

     Final Circuit:
     Using the LM337 (NEG Voltage regulator) and LM137 (POS voltage regulator) we were able to convert 24V DC into +/-12 DC for duel supply.
+    Added D1 and D3 for reverse polarity currect protection.
+    ADDED D2 and D4 for Capacitor Discharge Protection: They protect against the situation where the output capacitor could discharge through the internal structure of the regulator IC.
+This can happen during power-down conditions, and the diodes
+    provide a path for the current, preventing it from damaging the ICs.

 ---